samyak1903/EarthquakeAirportVisualiser/README.md

 Plot Earthquakes on the map of the world.
 This application displays all earthquakes according to magnitude,depths and locations and all airports on the map.
-This is a Applet based application.
+This is an Applet based application.

 This application uses:
 1) Google Map,MicrosoftHybrid Map,OpenStreetView Maps API.